Crunchy cravings can feel like an irresistible call, echoing through moments of stress or simply when we seek a comforting crunch.

 What are some of your favorite crunchy foods?
 Think about why you love them so much and why that is.

-Crunchy foods are usually really tasty.
-Which is why people get food cravings for them so often.
+Crunchy foods are usually delicious, so people crave them so often.

 Crunchy foods also make us feel satisfied after eating because they tend to be high in fat and protein, which can help you stay full longer too.
 Protein and fat also help you maintain a healthy weight.